lambdaclass/aleo_lambda_blockchain/README.md

 Notice that this model assumes that only one aleo account per validator is doing staking.
 In the future this could be changed to have multiple aleo accounts delegate their stake to the node, which could also be a means to increase the privacy of stakers.

 #### Genesis block
-The genesis block of tendermint blockchains is setup via a [genesis.json file](https://docs.tendermint.com/v0.34/tendermint-core/using-tendermint.html#genesis) in the tendermint home directory.
+The genesis block of Tendermint blockchains is setup via a [genesis.json file](https://docs.Tendermint.com/v0.34/Tendermint-core/using-Tendermint.html#genesis) in the Tendermint home directory.
 Its `"app_state"` field is used to pass arbitrary initialization data to the ABCI application, read in the [init_chain hook](https://github.com/lambdaclass/aleo-consensus/blob/HEAD/src/blockchain/application.rs#L32-L54).
 This is currently being used to set an initial list of validator nodes, the mapping of validator public keys to aleo accounts to be used as reward record owners and a list of default records to be stored in the record store for an initial supply of aleo credits to circulate (in addition to the baseline credits that will be generated on each new block).
 The app state for a 4 validator testnet looks like this:

 ``` json
 {